-- Through 'Come and See'
+- Through 'Come and See'.

-- Daily class worship and prayers
+- Daily class worship and prayers.

-- School and Key Stage and class assemblies
+- Whole School class assemblies.

 - School Masses and Celebration of the Sacraments.

-- 'Stay and Pray' collective worship with families

 The timing and organisation of daily Collective Worship is flexible.

 It need not be held at the start of the school day.